Home Visitation

 2. Group Connections– monthly social activities- parents connect to other families to build supportive peer relationships

-4. Connections to community resources such as TANF, WIC, Social Security, Medicaid, CHIP, Housing Authorities and Department of Workforce Services
+4. Connections to community resources such as TANF, WIC, Social Security, Medicaid, CHIP, Housing Authorities, WoWHelp Me Grow Utah, and Department of Workforce Services